AdobeDocs/aep-mobile-sdkdocs/src/pages/edge/edge-network/tutorials/datastream-config-override-rules.md

 5. Select **Keep Changes**.
 6. Return to the Rule Editor UI.

-### 4. Save the Rule and publish the updated library
+### Save the Rule and publish the updated library

-Final Rule should look like this:
+The final rule should appear as follows:
 ![File Rules configuration](../assets/tutorial/configOverrides/final-rule-configoverrides.png)

 **Save** this Rule, **publish** the new Tags library with all the changes, and your rule will be set and ready.
 Now, Lifecycle Edge events of type **application.launch** and **application.close** will be sent with the overridden datastream ID or datastream config overrides payload.